Monday, November 3, 2025

 We tossed my winter coat in the new washer.

-Unless you raid some great granny's kitchen, I doubt you can find a truly old school washer anymore.
+Unless you raid some great granny’s kitchen, I doubt you can find a truly old‑school washer anymore.

-Later we settled into another evening of our TV series.
+We settled into another evening of our TV series.

-I am heading to bed now.
+I’m heading to bed now.

-Maybe I will sleep like a rock.
+Maybe I’ll sleep like a rock.

 At least, I sure hope so.